fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 the function.
 The second argument – the options – is an object containing (in this case) one
 property: `build`.
 This option is a JavaScript object containing information that will be passed to the Builder, a key part of the Preferences Framework.
-The Builder is the core component responsible for actually building the preference editor based on all of the configuration information for the preferences, the panels, etc.
+The Builder is the core component responsible for actually building the Preference Editor based on all of the configuration information for the preferences, the Panels, etc.
-For our simple preference editor, the build options contains only one property:
+For our simple Preference Editor, the build options contains only one property:
-The grade name of our auxiliary schema:
+The grade name of our Auxiliary Schema:

 ```javascript
     build: {
         gradeNames: ["minEditor.auxSchema"]
     }
 ```
-The auxiliary schema (plus the primary schema that was registered with the framework automatically) contains all the information the Builder needs to construct the preference editor.
+The Auxiliary Schema (plus the Primary Schema that was registered with the Framework automatically) contains all the information the Builder needs to construct the Preference Editor.

 ## Adding another preference ##

-Let’s use what we’ve learned so far to add another simple preference to the editor:
+Let’s use what we’ve learned so far to add another simple preference to the Editor:
 Preferred volume for the radio.
 This preference will be a number, and it will have a range of possible values.

 To add this preference, we’ll need to
 1. define the preference,
-2. create the panel, and
+2. create the Panel, and
-3. add the panel to the editor.
+3. add the Panel to the Editor.

 ### Defining the preference ###